vixen-project/vixen/docs/source/overview.rst

 --------

 - Works with different types of media, videos, images, audio, text, and PDF.
-- Supports any number of used-defined metadata fields per project.
+- Supports any number of user-defined metadata fields per project.
 - Does not modify the original media but keeps its metadata separately.
 - Powerful searching through metadata.
 - Lightweight and easy to install.
 No server setup required.